Bunya Pine

 photo of a split bunya cone, click for a larger image Every year during January and February they drop large green cones.
 Inside each cone is 50 or so nuts, each larger than a big thumb.
 These nuts are best roasted on a fire and will pop after a few minutes.
 They can also be cooked on a BBQ grill.
 I have seen pieces of shell hit the roof of a veranda above a BBQ as the nuts pop, so I cover them with an old pan.
 I usually have some frozen so I can boil them later in the year.
 This requires a bit more effort as you have to peel each one.
 Needle nosed pliers work best for this.
 I then put them in the fridge and use them in just about all of my cooking.
 I also make a spread for toast by blending them with honey.
 They are a cheap alternative to pine nuts - see the basil article for a pesto recipe.
 I have heard them compared to roasted chestnuts, however having never tasted roasted chestnut I cannot verify this.
 They can be eaten raw when fresh.
 If you can figure out a way to peel them automatically without damaging them you could make a lot of money, as this is what is currently holding back commercial production.

 Bunya nuts photo with an Australian 50c piece, 32mm across, click for a larger image The Aborigines used to have large gatherings once every three years when there was a bumper crop.
 This is no doubt a strategy the trees developed to get around the swarms of sulphur crested cockatoos that rip the cones apart while they are still on the tree to get at the nuts.
 The bunya nut is one of the few foods which the aborigines would harvest in excess of their immediate needs.
 They would then take them home and bury them in moist soil, then come back in a few months and eat the 'tubers'.
 When the seeds sprout, they send down a rootstock well before they send anything above the soil surface.
 They can take up to 6 months to sprout if you plant them.
-I think 2006 was the last bumper crop in Brisbane.

 The trees apparently make good indoor potted plants because of the attractive foliage.
 They do not drop many leaves.